Placeholder-Organization-Name/Modeling-Simulation-Project-Alpha/README.md

 - Public relations: Gerardo Zabdiel Martinez Zavala
 - Technology leader: Juan Pablo Maldonado Castro (maldonadocastrojp@gmail.com)
 - Project leader: María Lucrecia Beltz Gonzalez (lucreciabeltz@gmail.com)

-## Area
-Dynamical systems

-### Examples of Dynamical Systems

-A dynamical system determines future states from a model given its current state.
-There are lots of different examples regarding these, some are:

-* N-body model: consists of a dynamical system of particles that interact through physical forces such as gravity.
-* Elastic pendulum model: a system which consists of a mass attached to a spring and its future movement behavior is established by its initial conditions.
-* Population dynamical system: these are models that evaluate size and age of populations through mathematical interpretations.
-* Double pendulum: in a similar fashion to the elastic pendulum mode, it consists of a pendulum attached to another pendulum whose movement will depend on its initial conditions.
-* Bouncing ball dynamic model: given an initial throw, this model evaluates the bouncing of the ball according to the conditions of the surface, the ball and its throw.

-The main reference for this information was extracted from [this Wikipedia article](https://en.wikipedia.org/wiki/Dynamical_system).
-For a further understanding of the examples of these systems, there are more articles and information about them online.

 ## Programming Language
 Python3